The Ricci curvature on simplicial complexes: Introduction

 \section{Introduction}

-The Ricci curvature plays an important role in Riemannian geometry when we research global properties of a manifold.
-The Bonnet-Myers theorem and the Lichnerowicz theorem are good examples.
-Recently Ollivier \cite{Ol1} generalized Ricci curvature, namely Ollivier's coarse Ricci curvature.
-By using this Ricci curvature, in 2010, Lin, Lu, and Yau \cite{Yau1} defined the coarse Ricci curvature of an undirected graph, and they studied the Ricci curvature of the product space of graphs and random graphs.
-In addition, they showed the Bonnet-Myers theorem in the discrete case.
-In 2012, Jost and Liu \cite{Jo2} also defined the coarse Ricci curvature on undirected graphs.
-Their definition is more simple than Lin-Lu-Yau's definition since they do not use a lazy random walk, but a simple random walk.
-In 2018, we first introduced a notion of the coarse Ricci curvature of directed graphs.
-We proved some global properties of directed graphs, but we have to assume a little strong condition.
-To solve the problem, in 2019, Eidi-Jost \cite{Ei} defined the Ricci curvature on directed hyper graphs.
-Recently, the coarse Ricci curvature on graphs was applied to many sciences, for example, a cancer network \cite{Tan}, the Internet topology \cite{Ni}, and so on.
+The Ricci curvature plays an important role in Riemannian geometry when we investigate the global properties of a manifold.
+The Bonnet--Myers theorem and the Lichnerowicz theorem are good examples.
+Recently, Ollivier \cite{Ol1} generalized the Ricci curvature through a method now known as Ollivier's coarse Ricci curvature.
+By modifying this Ricci curvature, the Ricci curvature of a graph $G=(V, E)$ for two distinct vertices $x, y \in V$ is defined as

+where $m = \left\{m_x \right\}_{x \in V}$ is a random walk on $V$ and $W(m_x, m_y)$ is the $1$-Wasserstein distance between $m_x$ and $m_y$.
+In 2010, Lin, Lu, and Yau \cite{Yau1} defined the Ricci curvature of an undirected graph by using lazy random walk, and they studied the Ricci curvature of the product space of graphs and random graphs.
+In 2012, Jost and Liu \cite{Jo2} defined the Ricci curvature on undirected graphs by using a simple random walk; therefore, their definition is simpler than Lin-Lu-Yau's definition.
+In 2019, we first introduced the notion of the Ricci curvature of directed graphs \cite{Y1}.
+We proved some global properties of directed graphs, but we had to assume a slightly strong condition.
+To solve this problem, in 2020, Eidi-Jost \cite{Ei} defined the Ricci curvature on directed hypergraphs.
+Recently, we studied the transportation inequality along the heat flow and the concentration of measure inequality for directed graphs \cite{YSO1}.
+In contrast, the coarse Ricci curvature on graphs has been applied to many fields, such as cancer networks \cite{Tan} and Internet topology \cite{Ni}.
+In this paper, we proved the upper and lower bounds of the Ricci curvature on simplicial complex modification \cite{Jo2}. \begin{thm} For $i$-faces $F$ and $F'$ with $F \sim F'$, if the weights of the facets are equal to 1, then we have